ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/index.md

   However, TAs will not look at your code or comment on it.
 Lab/office hours these weeks are for conceptual questions or for questions about past assignments only, no code assistance.
 On these assignments:
-  - You cannot look at or use anyone else's code
+  - You cannot look at or use anyone else's code for the assignment
   - You cannot discuss the assignment with other students
   - You cannot post publicly about the assignment on the course message board (or on social media or other forums).
 Of course, you can still